Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m03-instrumenting-java-app/index.md

 - The Contrast Security agent
 - The Contrast Security configuration file with your secrets

-Let's examine a simple command in the next page.
+We will cover this on the next page.

 ---
 ### Running the agent with Contrast Security